How to apply to volunteer

 - Access to Download Festival crew toilets and hot showers!

-- Dedicated and discounted Download Festival volunteer catering right inside your volunteer campsite offering some of the tastiest festival meals you're ever likely to find!
+- Dedicated and discounted Download Festival volunteer catering right inside your volunteer campsite offering some of the tastiest festival meals you're ever likely to find on a festival site!

 - A Download Festival crew pass when you arrive at the festival which allows you to move about onsite.